 Transcripts of all the individual farms for Thoralby can be viewed at: Thoralby - Farm Survey.

 3. Labour, Motive Power and Tenure Form: 4th June 1941

 4. Additional Questions for Market Gardens: 4th June 1941

-Although not applicable locally, the above form was included with the documentation sent to all twenty-three farms in Thoralby, details not transcribed for Thoralby farms as not applicable.
+Although not applicable locally, the above form was included with the documentation sent to all twenty-three farms in Thoralby, however details are not transcribed for Thoralby farms as it is not applicable.

 5. Main Farm Survey Form: 19th February 1942